 This section contains the detailed information pertaining to the set up and use of the 5 empirical models and the export model used for baseline and predictive runs.
-Increasing the area of the hypolimnion and the internal loading resulted in changes in loading for the baseline model run as well as the alternative and predictive model runs.
-The Internal Loading paragraph in Section 3.2 was modified to reflect the use of the data from the 2008 study.
-Section 3.3 and Tables 3-3 through 3-5 were also revised to reflect the increased total loads and percent contributions of the total phosphorous load from the revised modeling.
+Incorporation of the water quality monitoring data collected in 2011 resulted in a reduction in the average loads to the lake.
+Section 3.3 and Tables 3-3 through 3-5 were revised to reflect the revised current loads and the percent contributions of the total phosphorous.
+Additional information regarding the difference between predicted and observed TP values is provided in Section 3.5.